Région

 Approach

-Semi-structured interviews with parents to explore how they and their children use the Baobab app for homework support, uncover pain points, understand routines, and gather expectations around usability, clarity, and learning effectiveness.
+Semi-structured interviews with parents to explore their expectations, uncover pain points, understand routines, and gather expectations around usability, clarity, and and reliability of the transport service.

 Key insighs and results